yrom/kotlin-web-site-cn/docs/reference/using-ant.md

 ## Targeting JavaScript with single source folder and metaInfo option

-The metaInfo option is useful, if you want to create a Kotlin/JavaScript library.
+The `metaInfo` option is useful, if you want to create a Kotlin/JavaScript library.
-If metaInfo was set to true, then during compilation additional js-file with binary metadata will be created.
+If `metaInfo` was set to `true`, then during compilation additional js-file with binary metadata will be created.

 ``` xml